-Developers vying for Empire Hotel project detail their design concepts - Salisbury Post
+Developers vying for Empire Hotel project detail design concepts - Salisbury Post

 natalie.anderson@salisburypost.com

-SALISBURY — As the city awaits a decision for the Empire Hotel redevelopment project, the selection will be between two different proposals involving a mixed-use design concept with retail and residential spaces.
+SALISBURY — The Empire Hotel redevelopment project is likely to involve one of two different proposals utilizing a mixed-use design concept with retail and residential spaces.

 Members of the Empire Hotel Redevelopment Task Force told the Post last week they are awaiting the completion of a financial feasibility analysis of both proposals, which they anticipate will be provided in the next few weeks.
 The study is being conducted by Development Finance Initiative, a firm with the UNC School of Government that partners with local governments to attract private investments.
 The city has previously worked with the firm to conduct its own downtown study.